Connect with us

 Dublin-based engineering company Designer Group has announced the opening of a new office in Nairobi to handle Sh4.3 billion worth of projects in East Africa.

-The company, which was among more than 40 Irish companies that toured Nairobi last week, said its fully-owned Kenyan subsidiary will oversee on-going projects valued at Sh1.46 billion as well as execution of new ones valued at Sh2.8 billion starting next year in Kenya and Uganda.
+The company, among over 40 Irish companies that toured Nairobi last week, said its Kenyan subsidiary will oversee ongoing projects valued at Sh1.46 billion as well as execution of new ones valued at Sh2.8 billion starting next year in Kenya and Uganda.

 Designer Group, which partners with local companies when bidding for engineer, procure and construct (EPC) contract jobs, said the Nairobi office will assist several East African companies to undertake projects in utility, infrastructure, industrial, and sustainable energy.